Seattle Center Monorail: World's Fair

 The monorail and Space Needle opened for a public preview on March 24, 1962, a month before the formal start of the Century 21 Exposition.
 The inaugural monorail trip from the Westlake terminal carried 130 passengers who received commemorative medals, including the first riders, who had lined up several hours early.
 An estimated 9,600 people rode the Blue Train on the monorail's first day, as did 24,000 over the preview weekend; service on the first day was suspended an hour earlier than scheduled because of a mechanical issue.
 Government officials and civic leaders officially christened the monorail on April 19.
 179,000 passengers had boarded the trains during preview rides.

 The Century 21 Exposition formally opened on April 21.
 Monorail fares during the fair were set at 50 cents one-way and 75 cents round-trip for adults and 35 cents one-way and 50 cents round-trip for children.
 Trains operated from 8:45 a.m. to 12:15 a.m. during the fair, taking 96 seconds to complete each trip.
 It carried 7.4 million passengers, about 90 percent of fair attendees, from April 21 to October 21.
 Astronaut John Glenn rode the monorail on May 10, shortly after his return from orbit on Friendship 7; the red train was temporarily renamed "Friendship 21" in his honor and also carried Governor Albert D. Rosellini, Senator Warren G. Magnuson, and NASA rocket scientist Wernher von Braun.
 After the fair, the monorail operated with a reduced schedule, from 11:00 a.m. to 11:00 p.m.
 It was limited to one train over the winter months but averaged 1,200 daily passengers.

 Fare box revenue generated from March 24 to September 17 fully covered the system's $4.2 million construction costs.
 Alwac retained temporary ownership of the monorail system after the fair contracted to end on April 21, 1963.
 The city government was tasked with deciding whether the monorail should be demolished or sold to a public or private operator.
 Alwac was granted an extension of its existing street use permit to operate trains until October.
+Among the proposals considered was Samuel J. LeFrak's plan to sell the system to New York City for the 1964 World's Fair in Flushing Meadows.

 Alwac agreed to transfer the entire system, including the terminals and offices, to Century 21 Center, Inc., the operator of the fairgrounds, on June 3, 1963.
 The transfer came at no cost to Century 21 and allowed the monorail to remain in operation and included an extension of agreements with the city government and Seattle Transit System.